 There have been four races at this track where none of the top three on the grid have gone on to finish on the podium.
 It hasn’t happened since 1995.

 There have been only five occasions on which all of the top three on the grid have gone on to finish on the podium.
-It has happened in both of the last two races.
+It has happened in two of the last three races.
 The top three qualifiers at the track have finished in the order they started only twice at this track.
 2018 was the first time since 1979 that this has happened.

 12th on the grid is the only grid slot in the top 13 positions on the grid to have never given a podium finish at this track.

-Lewis Hamilton, Sebastian Vettel and Fernando Alonso are the only drivers present on the current grid who’ve previously taken pole here.
-The trio have taken all but one of the last 13 poles at the circuit.
-Hamilton has six compared to Vettel’s five, while Alonso’s only pole here came in 2006.
+Lewis Hamilton, Fernando Alonso and Max Verstappen are the only drivers present on the current grid who’ve previously taken pole here.
+Since 2006, Sebastian Vettel is the only other driver to have taken pole at the Canadian Grand Prix.
+Hamilton has six poles here, Alonso’s only pole here came in 2006 and Verstappen took his first pole at the track in 2022.

 The most consecutive number of poles for a team at this circuit is four, which Mercedes achieved from 2014 to 2017.